ExtraJuiceMan/ChristWareAmongUs/README.md

 ## Usage
 Compile the project (x86, Release)

-Inject ChristWareAU.dll into Among Us.exe using your favorite injector (Should be using LoadLibrary)
+Inject ChristWareAU.dll into Among Us.exe using your favorite injector (I always recommend using process hacker)

 Make sure the cheat has successfully initialized in the console that spawns